Trainalytics/fit-analyzer/README.md

-# fit-parse-csv
+# fit-analyzer
-Repository used to store FIT, CSV file and script to parse CSV data.
+Repository used to analyze .fit files.